 - When you start a switchover, the broker verifies that at least one standby database, including the primary database that is about to be transitioned to the standby role, is configured to support the overall protection mode (maximum protection, maximum availability, or maximum performance) after the switchover is completed. - Prepare the primary database in advance for its possible future role as a standby database in the context of the overall protection mode (see Section 4.6).
-Such preparation includes: - Ensuring that standby redo log files are configured on the primary database. - Presetting configurable database properties related to redo transport services, such as LogXptMode, NetTimeout, StandbyArchiveLocation, and AlternateLocation.
-For more details about managing redo transport services using configurable database properties, see Section 4.4.
+Such preparation includes: - Ensuring that standby redo log files are configured on the primary database. - Presetting database properties related to redo transport services, such as LogXptMode, NetTimeout, StandbyArchiveLocation, and AlternateLocation.
+For more details about managing redo transport services using database properties, see Section 4.4. - Presetting database properties related to Redo Apply services, such as DelayMins.
+For more details about managing Redo Apply services using properties, see Section 4.5.

-- Presetting configurable database properties related to log apply services, such as DelayMins.
-For more details about managing log apply services using configurable properties, see Section 4.5. - For each temporary table, verifying that temporary files associated with that table on the primary database also exist on the standby database.
+For each temporary table, verifying that temporary files associated with that table on the primary database also exist on the standby database.

-Note that the broker does not use the properties to set up redo transport services and log apply services until you actually switch over the primary database to the standby role.
+Note that the broker does not use the properties to set up redo transport services and Redo Apply services until you actually switch over the primary database to the standby role.
 Thus, the validity of the values of these properties is not verified until after the switchover.
 Once you set these properties, their values persist through role changes during switchover and failover.

-If fast-start failover is enabled in either maximum availability or maximum performance mode, a switchover can be performed only to the pre-specified target standby database and only if the standby database is synchronized with the primary database.
+- Before performing a switchover to a physical standby database that is in real-time query mode, consider bringing all instances of that standby database to the mounted but not open state to achieve the fastest possible role transition and to cleanly terminate any user sessions connected to the physical standby database prior to the role transition. - If fast-start failover is enabled in either maximum availability or maximum performance mode, a switchover can be performed only to the pre-specified target standby database and only if the standby database is synchronized with the primary database.
 For information about enabling fast-start failover, see Section 5.5.2.

 After a switchover completes, the broker preserves the overall Data Guard protection mode as part of the switchover process by keeping the protection mode at the same protection level (maximum protection, maximum availability, or maximum performance) it was at before the switchover.
-Also, the network transmission mode (SYNC or ASYNC) for transporting redo to other standby databases not involved in the switchover does not change after a switchover.
-Log apply services on all other standby databases not involved in the switchover automatically begin applying redo data received from the new primary database.
+Also, the network transmission mode (SYNC or ASYNC) for transporting redo to other bystander standby databases does not change after a switchover.
+Apply services on all other bystander standby databases automatically begin applying redo data received from the new primary database.